Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 Festival Highlights: Antigua Guatemala Patron Saint Procession, Music, Food, and More

-One of the best parts of the Fiestas Patronales de Antigua Guatemala is how many different things are happening at once — there’s truly something for everyone.
+One of the best parts of the Fiestas Patronales de Antigua Guatemala is how many different things are happening at once, there’s truly something for everyone.
 Whether you’re watching the Antigua Guatemala patron saint procession, dancing in the street to marimba music, or tasting your way through a row of food vendors, you’ll feel completely immersed in the celebration.

 The biggest highlight, of course, is the religious processions.
 These are solemn, beautiful events where the statue of Santiago Apóstol is carried through the streets on an enormous wooden platform, or anda, by dozens of people.
 The route winds through the historic center.

 But there’s more than just the religious elements.
-The festival also includes parades with marching bands, street performers, and traditional folk dances in Guatemala.
+The festival also includes parades with marching bands, street performers, and traditional folk dances.
 Local schools and community groups often dress in traditional clothing and perform for the crowds.
 You’ll also spot towering figures dancing through the streets during the colorful Convite de Gigantes, one of the most beloved folkloric traditions of the celebrations.
 And you’re sure to catch a live marimba concert in the Parque Central or an outdoor performance near Calle del Arco.

 Baile de los Gigantes in Antigua Guatemala.